junxit/us-congress-bills-117/metadata.md

 - 2022-06-21 — Placed on the Union Calendar, Calendar No. 290.
 - 2022-06-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-379.
 - 2022-06-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-379.
+- 2022-06-22 — Considered as unfinished business. (consideration: CR H5809-5810; text: CR H5701-5702)
+- 2022-06-22 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 259 - 162 (Roll no. 289).
+- 2022-06-22 — On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 259 - 162 (Roll no. 289).
+- 2022-07-13 — Amendment reported by the House Committee on Rules.
+- 2022-07-13 — Considered as unfinished business. (consideration: CR H6287-6288)
+- 2022-07-13 — Considered under the provisions of rule H. Res.
+1224. (consideration: CR H5993-6001)
+- 2022-07-13 — DEBATE - The House proceeded with one hour of debate on H.R.
+6538.
+- 2022-07-13 — DEBATE - The House resumed with debate on H.R.
+6538.
+- 2022-07-13 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-07-13 — House amendment offered
+- 2022-07-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-13 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-07-13 — On passage Passed by the Yeas and Nays: 260 - 169 (Roll no. 307). (text: CR H5993-5994)
+- 2022-07-13 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+6538, the Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Mr. Jordan demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-07-13 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 260 - 169 (Roll no. 307).(text: CR H5993-5994)
+- 2022-07-13 — Rule H. Res.
+1224 passed House.
+- 2022-07-13 — Rule provides for consideration of H.R.
+7900, S. 3373, H.R.
+8296, H.R.
+8297 and H.R.
+6538 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Specified amendments are in order.
+- 2022-07-13 — Rules Committee Resolution H. Res.
+1224 Reported to House.
+Rule provides for consideration of H.R.
+7900, S. 3373, H.R.
+8296, H.R.
+8297 and H.R.
+6538 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Specified amendments are in order.
+- 2022-07-13 — The previous question was ordered pursuant to the rule.